 The multi-level prevention system is sometimes called the multi-tiered system of support (MTSS).
-Similarly, the primary level may be known as Tier I, the secondary level as Tier II, and the tertiary level as Tier III.
+Similarly, the primary level may be known as Tier I, the secondary level as Tier II, and the tertiary level as Tier III or intensive intervention.

 As a result of revisions to the website, links embedded within documents may no longer be correct.
 To ensure you are able to access supplemental or related materials search by the title of the document on the website.